farmera/sare_grant/study_results_balloons.md

 over 1 sq ft per pixel.

 Commercial providers of satellite image data charge for their services (Landsat is free) and there is often a delay between successive captures.
-In addition cloud-cover and other atmospheric effects present significant issues for any satellite or airplane data service provider.
+In addition to cost and generally low-resolution GSD, cloud-cover and other atmospheric effects present significant issues for any satellite or airplane data service provider.

 #### Minimum Resolution for Study